tristanisham/Wingman/example/www/index.md

 # Hello, World!

 Welcome to [The Brief](https://thebrief.wtf/).
-A small, weekly bullitan highlighting interesting knowledge and *stuff you should know* from around the world/internet.
+A small, weekly brief highlighting interesting knowledge and *stuff I've learned* this week.
+Most of what I read now is programming related, but I have a healthy interest in plants, 3D printing, science fiction, and the history of writing.

+In this week's brief,